vcfvct/typescript-retry-decorator/README.md

 Run the above code with `ts-node`, output will be:
 ```
-Calling noDelayRetry for the 1 time at 23:47:13
+Calling noDelayRetry for the 1 time at 00:21:32
-Calling noDelayRetry for the 2 time at 23:47:13
+Calling noDelayRetry for the 2 time at 00:21:32
-Calling noDelayRetry for the 3 time at 23:47:13
+Calling noDelayRetry for the 3 time at 00:21:32
-Calling noDelayRetry for the 4 time at 23:47:13
+Calling noDelayRetry for the 4 time at 00:21:32
 All retry done as expected, final message: 'Failed for 'noDelayRetry' for 3 times.'

-Calling fixedBackOffRetry for the 1 time at 23:47:13
+Calling fixedBackOffRetry 1s for the 1 time at 00:21:32
-Calling fixedBackOffRetry for the 2 time at 23:47:14
+Calling fixedBackOffRetry 1s for the 2 time at 00:21:33
-Calling fixedBackOffRetry for the 3 time at 23:47:15
+Calling fixedBackOffRetry 1s for the 3 time at 00:21:34
-Calling fixedBackOffRetry for the 4 time at 23:47:16
+Calling fixedBackOffRetry 1s for the 4 time at 00:21:35
 All retry done as expected, final message: 'Failed for 'fixedBackOffRetry' for 3 times.'

-Calling ExponentialBackOffRetry for the 1 time at 23:47:16
+Calling ExponentialBackOffRetry backOff 1s, multiplier=3 for the 1 time at 00:21:35
-Calling ExponentialBackOffRetry for the 2 time at 23:47:17
+Calling ExponentialBackOffRetry backOff 1s, multiplier=3 for the 2 time at 00:21:36
-Calling ExponentialBackOffRetry for the 3 time at 23:47:20
+Calling ExponentialBackOffRetry backOff 1s, multiplier=3 for the 3 time at 00:21:39
-Calling ExponentialBackOffRetry for the 4 time at 23:47:24
+Calling ExponentialBackOffRetry backOff 1s, multiplier=3 for the 4 time at 00:21:43
 All retry done as expected, final message: 'Failed for 'ExponentialBackOffRetry' for 3 times.'
 ```